sethmcleod/eventfeed.js/README.md

 - `calendarId` (string) - The email address linked to a public calendar. __Required__.
 - `target` (string) - The ID of a DOM element you want to add events to.
 - `links` (boolean) - Whether or not to link the event elements to their URLs.
-Default is true.
+Default is `true`.
 - `abbreviate` (boolean) - Whether or not to abbreviate the names of months.
 Default is `false`.
 - `maxResults` (number) - Maximum number of events returned.
 Default is `250`.
 - `orderBy` (string) - The order of the events returned.
 Available options are:
     - `none` (default) - As they come from Instagram.
     - `startTime` - Order by the start date/time (ascending).
-This is only available when querying single events (i.e. the parameter singleEvents is True)
+This is only available when the singleEvents option is `true`.
     - `updated` - Order by last modification time (ascending).
 - `pastEvents` (boolean) - Whether to include past events.
 Default is `false`.
 - `showDeleted` (boolean) - Whether to include deleted events (with a status of "cancelled") in the result.
-Cancelled instances of recurring events (but not the underlying recurring event) will still be included if showDeleted and singleEvents are both False.
-If showDeleted and singleEvents are both True, only single instances of deleted events (but not the underlying recurring events) are returned.
+Cancelled instances of recurring events (but not the underlying recurring event) will still be included if showDeleted and singleEvents are both `false`.
+If showDeleted and singleEvents are both `true`, only single instances of deleted events (but not the underlying recurring events) are returned.
 Default is `false`.
 - `singleEvents` (boolean) - Whether to expand recurring events into instances and only return single one-off events and instances of recurring events, but not the underlying recurring events themselves.
 Default is `false`.

 ## Advanced Options